Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/230125_03_R_Plotting.md

 ## Saving plots

 To save a plot, we can simply use the **Export** menu item on the top of the Plots panel.

-You can export your plot as a .pdf...
+➡️ Export your plot as a .pdf...

 <img src="webContent/Screen Shot 2023-01-25 at 8.48.24 AM.png" width="500">

-Specify the width and height of the output image.
-You may need to play around with these values until the plot looks nice...
+➡️ Specify the width and height of the output image.
+Give it a name.
+Save it in a location that makes sense.
+You may need to play around with the width/height until the plot looks nice...

 <img src="webContent/Screen Shot 2023-01-25 at 8.48.40 AM.png" width="500">